Battle of the Palouse: Series history

-The games were skipped in 1969 and 1971, unfortunate for Idaho as the 1971 Vandals posted one of the best records (8–3) in school history, while WSU was 4–7.
+The games were skipped in 1969 and 1971, notably for Idaho as the 1971 Vandals posted one of the best records (8–3) in school history, while WSU was 4–7.
 The rivalry became increasingly one-sided as WSU dominated in the 1970s (except for 1974) and the original series ended, following the 1978 game.
 From 1979 to 1997, the game was played just twice (1982, 1989) until the 10-year renewal from 1998–2007.
 Since their last wins in 1999 and 2000, Idaho has been physically outmatched in most of the ten games; the game has been played three times since 2007, in 2013, 2016, and 2022.

-As two schools are in close proximity, there was a tradition called The Loser's Walk from 1938 to 1968; a week following the game, students of the losing school walked from their campus to the winners', then received rides back home from the winning side.
+As two schools are in close proximity, there was a tradition called Walkathon from 1938 to 1968; a week following the game, students of the losing school walked from their campus to the winners', then received rides back home from the winning side.
 This has frequently been misreported as students walking back to their own campus immediately following the game.
 In 1954, the walk made national news when about 2,000 students from Washington State College made the trek east from Pullman to Moscow after the Cougars lost to Idaho for the first time in 29 years.

 In a span of less than five months, from November 1969 to April 1970, both schools' aged wooden stadiums (Idaho's Neale Stadium and WSU's Rogers Field) burned down due to suspected arson.
 The WSU–Idaho game in 1970 was dubbed the Displaced Bowl, which was held in Joe Albi Stadium in Spokane on September 19.
 The Cougars won the game (their only win that season), as well as the next ten against the Vandals.
 This was the first in the rivalry played on AstroTurf, which was new to Joe Albi that season.